 Have you ever forgotten to do something?
 Perhaps you forgot to pass on a message when suddenly something happened and from across the office, you hear someone mentioning that they did leave the message.

-In that moment, you know that you’ve given your manager a nasty surprise and created an issue, where there was none.
+At that moment, you know that you’ve given your manager a nasty surprise and created an issue, where there was none.

 Needless to say, no one likes nasty surprises.

 Another example of this is when things may not be going so well with your own workload or projects.
 The worst thing you can do is not inform your manager.
-It’s about team work and communication and if no one knows what’s going on, then they can’t help.
+It’s about teamwork and communication and if no one knows what’s going on, then they can’t help.
 The worst case scenario is that they hear it from someone else.

 8. Remember to back up

-How many times have you deleted something only to need that exact information one week later.
+How many times have you deleted something only to need that exact information one week later?

 Keeping records, emails and good notes is critical.
 Because everyone is busy and they would rather not have to go over the same things again and again and again.